apache/pekko-management/docs/src/main/paradox/discovery/aws.md

-* Because ECS service discovery is only able to discover IP addresses (not ports too) you'll need to set `akka.management.cluster.bootstrap.contact-point.fallback-port = 8558`, where 8558 is whatever port you choose to bind akka-management to.
+* Because ECS service discovery is only able to discover IP addresses (not ports too) you'll need to set `pekko.management.cluster.bootstrap.contact-point.fallback-port = 8558`, where 8558 is whatever port you choose to bind akka-management to.

-* You can set additional filters to only discover nodes with specific tag values in your application.conf file, in the `akka.discovery.aws-api-ecs-async.tags` key.
+* You can set additional filters to only discover nodes with specific tag values in your application.conf file, in the `pekko.discovery.aws-api-ecs-async.tags` key.
   An empty list of tags will not filter any nodes out.

   For example:
     ```
-    akka {
+    pekko {
       discovery {
         aws-api-ecs-async {
           tags = [